Smiling Buddha: Nuclear test

 The Indian Army was involved in the test preparations at the Pokhran Test Range in Rajasthan.
 The project was code named Operation Smiling Buddha (MEA designation: Pokhran-I) while as per the United States military intelligence, the operation was named as Happy Krishna.
 The preparations were carried by civilian scientists assisted by the Indian Army.
 Indira Gandhi maintained tight control of all aspects of the preparations of the test, which was conducted in extreme secrecy.
 Besides Gandhi, only her advisers Parmeshwar Haksar and D. P. Dhar were kept informed.
 Dhar had protested the test, fearing that the sanctions that would follow, would affect the Indian economy.
 The Indian Defence Minister Jagjivan Ram was informed only a few days prior and Swaran Singh, the Minister of External Affairs, was given only 48 hours notice.
 General G. G. Bewoor, Indian army chief, and Lieutenant-General T. N. Raina, the commander of Indian Western Command were the only military commanders who knew about the test.
 The test was called a Peaceful Nuclear Explosive (PNE).
-The device was detonated on 18 May 1974 at 8.05 IST with Dastidar pushing the firing button.
+The device was detonated on 18 May 1974 at 8.05 IST with Pranab R. Dastidar pushing the firing button.

 The nuclear yield of the test has been difficult to determine with unclear data provided by Indian sources.
 Although politicians had given multiple numbers ranging from 2 kt to 20 kt, the official yield was initially set at 12 kt.
 Independent seismic data from outside and analysis of the crater features indicated a lower figure.
 Analysts estimate the yield at 4 to 6 kt, using conventional seismic magnitude-to-yield conversion formulas.
 Later, both Sethna and Iyengar conceded the official yield to be an exaggeration.
 Iyengar has stated that the yield was 8–10 kt, that the device was designed to yield 10 kt, and that the yield was 8 kt "exactly as predicted".